Praveen-Rangavajhula/Machine-Learning-Basics/README.md

 ## Project Structure

 - **`src/`**: Contains scripts for training and evaluating models.
-  - `training.py`: The script currently responsible for training the Linear Regression model.
+  - `training.py`: The script is used for training the Linear Regression model.
 More training scripts will be added for other models.

 - **`model/`**: Contains individual scripts for different machine learning models.
   - `linear_regression.py`: Contains the implementation and training of the Linear Regression model.
 Additional model scripts will be added here.